ronronbabac2020-cpu/app-dev/README.md

 ---

-> “When you play the game of thrones, you win or you die.” – Cersei Lannister
+> That's what I do.
+I drink and I know things" – Tyrion Lannister

 ---